Pomors

-The Pomors (помо́ры, /ru/) are an ethnographic group traditionally thought to be descended from Russian settlers (primarily from Veliky Novgorod) living on the White Sea coasts and nearby regions, with their southern boundary marked by a watershed dividing the White Sea basin from river basins that drain southward.
-They primarily live in Arkhangelsk Oblast.
+The Pomors (помо́ры, /ru/) are an ethnographic group traditionally thought to be descended from Russian settlers (primarily from Veliky Novgorod) living on the White Sea and the Barents Sea coasts and nearby regions, with their southern boundary marked by a watershed dividing the White Sea basin from river basins that drain southward.
+Modern ethnology distinguish the wide historical term Pomors, referring to the Russian population of the northern coasts, whose livelihood depended on traditional maritime activities, from modern self-identification, the status of which remains a subject of scholarly debate.

+They primarily live in the coastal areas of the Arkhangelsk Oblast.
 The Pomors are typically considered to be a subgroup of the Russian ethnos.

 They have historically played a significant role in the Russian development of Siberia.
 The Pomors engaged in sea mammal hunting, fishing, and trade as part of their livelihood.

 Etymology

 The name pomor is derived from pomorye, the Russian word for coastland, from po ("by") and more ("sea"), literally meaning "by the sea".
-The same root appears in the toponym Pomerania (Polish: Pomorze) and Armorica (Gaulish: Aremorica) and also in the Gaulish ethnonym Morini.
+The same root appears in the toponym Pomerania (Polish: Pomorze), Pomorie (Bulgarian: Поморие : Pomorie), and Armorica (Gaulish: Aremorica) and also in the Gaulish ethnonym Morini.
 The term "Pomor" is poorly defined and can have different meanings.
 Russian ethnography posits the Pomors as a subethnic group of the Russian nation that might have unique anthropological features due to different origins and isolation but is still part of the broader Russian ethnicity.
 As such they are also recognized by the Russian census.
 However, some Pomors prefer the model of a separate ethnicity of Uralic or mixed origin that predates Russia and would thus deserve recognition as an indigenous nation.
 This view is often backed by international science.
 However, the term can also denote non-ethnic regional identity of a multiethnic or Russian Pomorye region, a socio-economic group of the White Sea coasts based around maritime hunting, fishing and salt production or an ethnographic group of the Russian ethnicity with no implied diverging origin.
 Generally, their ethnic self-consciousness is preserved to this day.